Countercyclical capital buffer

 The countercyclical capital buffer is intended to protect the banking sector against losses that could be caused by cyclical systemic risks increasing in the economy.
-Countercyclical capital buffer requirement requires banks to add capital at times when credit is growing rapidly so that the buffer can be reduced when the economic cycle turns.
-Banks can use the additional capital buffers they have built up during the growth phase of the financial cycle to cover losses that may arise during periods of stress and to continue supplying credit to the real economy.
+Raising the countercyclical capital buffer requires banks to add capital at times when credit is growing rapidly so that the buffer can be reduced if the financial cycle turns down or the economic and financial environment becomes substantially worse.
+Banks can use the capital buffers built up to cover losses that may arise during periods of recession and to continue supplying credit to businesses and households.

-Eesti Pank has been given the responsibility for setting the levels for the countercyclical capital buffer in Estonia.
-Eesti Pank bases its assessments of the capital buffers and their levels on the principles agreed by the European Union in the Capital Requirements Directive and also considers the specific nature of the Estonian economy and credit cycle.
+Eesti Pank has the responsibility for setting the rate for the countercyclical capital buffer in Estonia.
+Eesti Pank bases its assessments of the need for capital buffers and their levels on the principles agreed by the European Union in the Capital Requirements Directive and also considers the specific features of the Estonian economy and financial system.

 Eesti Pank assesses the need for the countercyclical buffer and decides on the rate for it once a quarter.

 Eesti Pank decided in November 2022 to raise the countercyclical capital buffer rate to 1.5%, as rapid credit growth had increased the risks from the financial cycle.
 Credit activity has since declined and so Eesti Pank does not currently consider it necessary to raise the countercyclical capital buffer requirement any further.

 - The applicable countercyclical capital buffer rate: 1% and 1.5% from 1 December 2023